eclipxe13/sepomexphp/README.md

 This library is an unofficial version for the Mexican SEPOMEX data.

-Some parts of the project are in Spanish since the main consumers of this library would are mexicans.
+Some parts of the project are in Spanish since the main consumers of this library are mexicans.
-Anyhow, all the database, code and other information is in english (that is not my primary language, so forgive me)
+Anyhow, all the database, code and other information is in english.

 ## Installation